deduce-dev/dac-man/docs/quickstart.md

 Plug-ins are also supported when using Dac-Man to compare entire directories with the `--datachange` option.
-When Dac-Man detects a modification in a file of a supported type, it will automatically choose the corresponding plug-in to perform the comparison bet.
+When Dac-Man detects a modification in a file of a supported type, it will automatically choose the corresponding plug-in to perform the comparison.

 The `examples/data/plugin_test` directory contains the two sub-directories `v0` and `v1`, containing multiple files of the types supported by the built-in plug-ins.